Jerrdrax/CS50x2019/cs50-6-Plurality/README.md

 ### Conditions

-* Takes 2 to 9 candidates from the command line.
+* Gets 2 to 9 candidates from the command line.

-* Counts votes by name
+* Counts the votes by name.

-* Validates votes and command line arguments
+* Validates the votes and command line arguments.

-* Prints winner or winners if there are more than 1
+* Prints the winner or winners if there are more than 1.